Whisky, Cheese & Wine - Since 1859

 Scotland

-The Highland Fine Cheese Company is based in Tain.
+The Highland Fine Cheese Company is based in Tain, just down the A9.
 Run by the Stone family, they’re notable for producing a wide range of styles, from Gruth Dhu (‘black crowdie’) to Strathdon Blue to Highland Brie.
 All are excellent.
+And a special shout out to Minger, Scotland’s answer and Stinking Bishop!

 Scottish cheese is evolving quickly, as more and more artisan makers reconnect with old traditions, and dream up exciting new variations.